Craig Rothhammer

 About me

-I am a highly experienced practitioner with 45 years of clinical experience, willing to work with more complex cases.
-I am more informal (California beach style) have a calm demeanor, but communicate directly, with transparency and tact.
-My goals are. to ensure your safety, assist you in developing the skills and insights to approach a vast array of situations., with the best possible outcomes.
-I seek to provide you the means to manage immediate issues, but also techniques to become more independent in facing the inevitable future challenges of life.
-I have a tool kit of therapeutic approaches to find what best works for you, but also have extensive experience administering large behavioral health programs, where I can support the challenges of dealing with complex systems.
-I can listen attentively, educate you, and at times, assist you in accessing supportive resources, you may not have known are available or that you qualify for, to develop a holistic and comprehensive plan for continued wellness.
-I have accepted very complex cases, but stay within my areas of competency.
+I am a highly experienced therapist w/45 years of experience, willing to work with complex issues.
+I am California beach informal, have a calm demeanor, but communicate directly, with transparency and tact.
+My goals are. to ensure safety, and assist you to develop skills and insights to approach a vast array of situations, with the best possible outcomes.
+I seek to provide the skills to manage immediate issues, but also techniques to enable you to become more independent moving forward.
+I use various therapeutic approaches, seeking one most helpful for you.
+I retired from administering large behavioral health programs in November 2015.
+I have specialized knowledge to support you dealing with complex systems.
+I listen attentively, educate you, and at times, assist you in accessing supportive resources, you may not have known are available or that you qualify for, to develop a holistic and realistic plan for your recovery and wellness.
+I accept more complex cases, but stay within my areas of competency.
 These do not include primary chemical dependency treatment, LGBTQI+ issues, or eating disorders.
 I do not work with PC 290 registrants, those in court ordered treatment, workmen's compensation cases, or any others involving the legal system.
-I only do individual therapy.
-No couples or groups.
-I do not write letters for emotional support animals.
-I will complete FMLA/CAFRA paperwork for your employer and/or short-term disability forms once we have met long enough for us to have a sense of one another, typically 8-10 sessions.
-My clinical license information is linked below: https://search.dca.ca.gov/details/2002/LCSW/9561/945099cb09db3ad408421b2df2e9f7d4 (Profile picture taken October 2025)
+I only do individual therapy- no couples or groups.
+I do not write letters for emotional support animals. at any time.
+I will complete FMLA/CAFRA paperwork for your employer and/or short-term disability forms once we have met long enough for me to have a sense of your limitations, typically 8-10 sessions.
+I likewise will assist with SSI/SSDI applications, where clinically justified.
+I am known to my friends as honest, straightforward, energetic, loyal, reliable, and more on the soft-spoken side.
+I am not ever described as boisterous, reckless, ill mannered, or distant.
+I am patient and have a great deal of fortitude.

 Get to know me